-Along with financial aid, you’re hopefully pursuing scholarships to help lower your college costs.
-The problem is some scholarship organizations don’t notify students of their awards until the spring of senior year.
+Along with financial aid, you’re probably pursuing scholarships to help lower your college costs.
+The problem is some scholarship organizations don’t notify students of their awards until the spring of their senior year.

-With early decision, you must accept a school’s offer well in advance of the usual May 1 “decision day.”
+With ED, you must accept a school’s offer well in advance of the typical May 1 decision day.
 For low-income students, this deadline might be too rushed to make a decision on college.

 If you’re relying on scholarship money to pay for college, applying early decision might not be a smart financial move.

-Stats show that ED applicants are accepted at a higher rate than regular decision ones.
-According to Inside Higher Ed, Harvard accepted 14.9 percent of its early decision applicants, as opposed to just 3.4 percent of its regular decision applicants.
+Statistics show that ED applicants are accepted at a higher rate than regular decision ones.
+According to Inside Higher Ed, Harvard accepted 14.9% of its early decision applicants to the class of 2020, as opposed to just 3.4% of its regular decision applicants.